jcmnunes/josenunes.dev/src/blog/eulers-number/index.md

 \frac{d}{dx}a^{x} = \lim_{dx \rightarrow 0} \frac{a^{x+dx} - a^{x}}{dx}
 $$

-If we rearrange the terms a little bit we can see that the derivative of an exponential function is the function itself times a constant:
+If we rearrange the terms a bit we can see that the derivative of an exponential function is the function itself times a constant:

 $$
 \frac{d}{dx}a^{x} = a^{x}\lim_{dx \rightarrow 0} \frac{a^{dx} - 1}{dx}